sslater11/hyprland-dynamic-workspaces-manager/README.md

 - Rename a workspace WindowsKey+X
 - Delete the current workspace and move all windows on the current workspace to another workspace WindowsKey+Backspace
 - Move all windows on the current workspace to another workspace WindowsKey+Ctrl+Backspace OR WindowsKey+Alt+Backspace, then type the name of the workspace.
+- Move all windows on a special workspace to the current workspace below it: WindowsKey+Backspace whilst on the special workspace.
+- Move all windows on a special workspace to another workspace WindowsKey+Ctrl+Backspace OR WindowsKey+Alt+Backspace
 - App launcher WindowsKey+Ctrl+Space
 - App launcher including terminal commands WindowsKey+Ctrl+Shift+Space
 - Window Switcher -  WindowsKey+Alt+Space